 Where does cocaine come from?

-Cocaine comes from the coca plant commonly found in Colombia and other parts of South America.
-The leaves of the coca plant are harvested in vast quantities and go through a long refinement process to make pure cocaine or cocaine paste.
+Cocaine is derived from the coca plant, which is primarily grown in Colombia and other parts of South America.
+The leaves are harvested and processed into cocaine paste before undergoing further refinement to produce cocaine.

 Why is cocaine sold in 8 balls?

 Selling cocaine in higher quantities is often the preferred method of business for drug dealers.
-Selling cocaine by the eighth allows the dealers to offload their product more quickly, making their turnaround a lot faster.
+Selling cocaine by the eighth allows the dealers to offload their product more quickly, which may be perceived as reducing their legal risk.

 Appealing quantity